 Update 8/10/2017: Converted to Test Bench 1.1.
 Learn more about our new versioned test bench system here.

-The E7 have a decent design and build quality but feel slightly cheap.
+The Cowin E7 have a decent design and build quality but feel slightly cheap.
 They're well-padded headphones that won't be as comfortable for all listeners since their headband doesn't extend far enough to accommodate different head shapes and sizes.
-They're also a bit bulky and slightly tight for some listeners.
-On the upside, they have a good but slightly cramped control scheme, and the tight fit prevents them from being too unstable.
-They won't be the ideal headphones for running and working out but they should be fine for casual listening sessions and even a light jog.
+They're also a bit bulky and slightly tight for some.
+On the upside, they have a good but slightly cramped control scheme, and the tight fit makes them relatively stable.
+They won't be the ideal headphones for working out and more strenuous exercises but they should be fine for casual listening sessions and even a light jog.

 The Cowin E-7 look decently stylish but don't have the best build quality.
 They have a thick and well-padded headband that feels more high-end than the rest of the design.
 The ear cups are also equally well-padded but the plastic used in their build quality feels low grade and bit cheap.
 They also have a glossy finish which won't be for everyone.

 The Cowin E7 are well padded and decently comfortable headphones but the headband doesn't extend far enough to accommodate all head sizes.
 They're relatively lightweight and the padding used for the ear cups and headband is soft which reduces some of the clamping effect that these headphones have on some listeners.
 They're not especially uncomfortable but because the headband doesn't extend far enough they will feel a bit tight on some heads.

 The button layout for the Cowin E7 feels a bit cramped but delivers good feedback.
 They have responsive and clicky buttons for volume control, call/music and skipping tracks.
 They also have a dedicated switch to enable Bluetooth and noise cancelling.
 However, the cramped layout and the odd placement of the volume controls are not as intuitive and may take some time to get used to.